saberland/saber/website/pages/docs/index.md

 layout: docs
 ---

-Saber is still **in development**.
-Do **not** use it for production.
-It is missing major features and the interface should be considered extremely unstable.

-If you're feeling adventurous, though, read ahead...

----

 Saber (or Saber.js) is a static website generator, it is like Hexo but, you can use Vue, React or other view layers[^1] to write layouts, Saber will also generate a universal website[^2] out-of-the-box.

 ## Compared to Hexo